 While there’s been lots of bluster this year about building walls and turning immigrants away at our borders, SMCU CEO Richard Romero’s initiative honors one of our country’s core values and lends a helping hand to those seeking a better life.

 Our CEO, Richard Romero, spoke with the Credit Union Times about his life, the rapidly changing Seattle Market, and serving the underserved.

-In June 2016, OIRA and Federation member, the Seattle Metropolitan Credit Union (SMCU), launched two citizenship loan products to help low-income immigrants and refugees pay for citizenship applications and increase access to banking services.
+In June 2016, OIRA and Federation member, the Seattle Credit Union (SMCU), launched two citizenship loan products to help low-income immigrants and refugees pay for citizenship applications and increase access to banking services.

 Romero is Crosscut’s Courage in Business Award winner this year, for his efforts that have led not just to business success but also to him helping other immigrants interested in U.S. citizenship.

 Seattle Credit Union supports initiative of a member of the Hispanic community.

 After four decades at 801 Third Ave, SMCU moved across from Seattle's Safeco Field.

 A veteran public servant who has spent decades in government and philanthropy.
 A banker who has worked to give immigrants a foot in the door to citizenship.
 A nonprofit leader who works to better the lot of Native Americans.
 And a thousands-strong community group that came together to save a beloved public radio station.
 These are the winners of the 2016 Crosscut Courage Awards.